GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 Due to the design of Docker networking where container IP gets recycled dynamically, [Registrator](http://gliderlabs.github.io/registrator/latest/) container is used for registering and deregistering oxAuth, oxTrust, oxShibboleth, and oxPassport container's IP.
 With the help of Registrator, the NGINX container will route the traffic to available oxAuth/oxTrust/oxShibboleth/oxPassport backend.

+To connect to Consul container that deployed using HTTPS scheme, please use `gluufederation/registrator:dev` image instead.

 #### config-init

 [config-init](https://github.com/GluuFederation/docker-config-init/tree/3.1.3) is a special container that is not daemonized nor executing a long-running process.
 The purpose of this container is to generate the initial configuration, dump the existing configuration (for backup), or even load (restore) the configuration in KV store (Consul or Kubernetes configmap).